openkfw/TruBudget/README.md

 The next step is to setup your first user.

-## Working with EEPPortal
+## Working with EEP-Portal

 Your first step is creating a new user.
 Follow the instruction on [User-Guide: Setup a User](./doc/wiki/User-Guide/Users-Groups/User.md).
 Don't forget to grant permissions to your users.

 Now you can create you first project, subproject and workflow items following the [User-Guide: Resources](./doc/wiki/User-Guide#projects).

-EEPPortal is a distributed platform built on Blockchain, so let's add a new node to our network!
+EEP-Portal is a distributed platform built on Blockchain, so let's add a new node to our network!

 ## Adding new nodes to the network

 Let's define _organization_ first.
 An organization is a stakeholder in the funding process (e.g. Minsistry of X).
-EEPPortal is designed to connect multiple organizations together.
+EEP-Portal is designed to connect multiple organizations together.
 Each organization creates their own users.
 From a network perspective, an organization can run one or more nodes.
 Each organization has exactly one wallet that can be used to vote when granting or revoking permissions to wallet addresses, which is key to preventing a 51%-attack against the network.
 A consequence of this mechanism is that a user may only sign-in on nodes that belong to his/her organization (find more on this at [Network: Nodes](./doc/wiki/User-Guide/Network/Nodes.md)).
 If you want to read more about the concept of organizations, have a look at the [Multi Node Setup ADR](./doc/adr/0010-multi-node-setup.md).

 Start up a new VM, again check out the project and copy the `.env` file, as you did in the first step.
 Let's take a deeper look at it: